BarterOut/api-docs/README.md

 strategy and it allows us to simply our managment systems.

 #### Getting all available books in the database
-To get all of the available books (books being sold that are not yet sold yet) you only have to provide a valid JWT to the server, and our API will return a JSON array of book objects*.
+To get all of the available books (books being sold that are not yet sold yet) you can optionally provide a JWT, and our API will return a JSON array of book objects*.
+Note that if you don't provide a token, users will see books that they themselves posted, limiting the user experience.

 *See our _[schema documentation](https://github.com/BarterOut/schema-docs)_ for more info.
 ##### Sample code in Javascript